symptomatic/policies/source/first-draft/05-roles_policy.md

 The Privacy Officer is responsible for assisting with compliance and security training for workforce members, assuring organization remains in compliance with evolving compliance rules, and helping the Security Officer in his responsibilities.

-1. Provides annual training to all workforce members of established policies and procedures as necessary and appropriate to carry out their job functions, and documents the training provided.
+1. Provides annual training to all workforce members of established policies and procedures as necessary and appropriate to carry out their job functions, and documents the training provided in the [New Employee Orientation](https://docs.google.com/spreadsheets/u/1/d/1aPb7Q2wt6lToQM9ucAGMKY_YJnXA2FnezMZKnP5j6y4/edit?usp=drive_web&ouid=102354279930404006476) spreadsheet.
-2. Assists in the administration and oversight of business associate agreements.
+2. Assists in the administration and oversight of [business associate agreements](https://drive.google.com/drive/u/1/folders/1DJ5be3ip4phBpoLO0y7JIylDmvmnnNpd).
 3. Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.
 4. Assist Security Officer as needed.

-The current Symptomatic Privacy Officer is Travis Good ([travis@Symptomatic.com](mailto:travis@Symptomatic.com)).
+The current Symptomatic Privacy Officer is Abigail Watson ([abigail@symptomatic.com](mailto:abigail@Symptomatic.com)).

 ### 5.2.1 Workforce Training Responsibilities